Xuljian/UsagiBot/README.md

 # UsagiBot
 Bot for discord

+# Notes
-## This repository uses electron for admin use, the GUI-less one is in another repository
+This repository uses electron for admin use, the GUI-less one is in another repository